AcuteAngleCloud/Acute-Angle-Chain/README.md

 Now it should be possible to run nodaac and see it begin producing blocks.

 programs/nodaac/nodaac
-nodeos stores runtime data (e.g., shared memory and log content) in a custom data folder.
+nodaac stores runtime data (e.g., shared memory and log content) in a custom data folder.
 The location of this folder is determined by your system.

 ```
 Mac OS: ~/Library/Application Support/aacio/nodaac/data